For Local Applicants

 • a qualification deemed to be equivalent.

 Applicants are expected to have advanced competence in spoken and written English.
 A good knowledge of other languages (including Chinese) would be an added advantage.
 If English was not the medium of instruction for the first degree, applicants are required to provide evidence of good English proficiency.
 At least one of the following minimum scores or standards has been achieved: (i) IELTS (Academic): Overall Band at 6.5; (ii) TOEFL: 550 (Paper-based), 79 (Internet-based); (iii) CET-6 (College English Test band 6): 500; (iv) Grade D in AS Use of English (HKALE); OR (v) Level 4 in English Language (HKDSE).
-For IELTS, TOEFL and CET6, the standards must be achieved within the 2 years leading up to the time of application.
+For IELTS, TOEFL and CET6, the test result provided should be within two years from the date of issuance of the Admission Offer letter.
+Test result of TOEFL iBT Home Edition or IELTS Indicator is not accepted.

 Transfer of units may be granted (i) if relevant and comparable course(s) have been previously taken from a recognised institution no more than eight years before the commencement of study at HKBU and (ii) if the relevant course result is equivalent to B- or above in the University’s grading system.
 Subject to programme requirements and panel approval, transfer may be granted for up to four courses for credits earned from an HKBU postgraduate diploma programme.
 Applications for credit transfer should be submitted to the admission panel, supported by relevant proof.
 Where appropriate, students may be required to sit for and achieve satisfactory results in the University’s proficiency test(s) or qualifying examination(s) before their application for transfer of units is approved.
 Where a transfer of credits is effected, the tuition fee will be adjusted accordingly.